PF

 Instructions

-2. 2In a large bowl, combine the eggs, milk, a pinch of salt, and pepper.
-Whisk until fairly smooth.
+2. 2Crack the large eggs into a large bowl, add the milk, a pinch of salt, and black pepper.
+Whisk until smooth and combined, about 1 minute.

-5. 5Place a lid on the skillet and let it warm for about 5 more minutes, or until the eggs are fully set and the cheese on top is melted.
+5. 5Place a lid on the skillet, reduce heat to low, and cook 3–5 minutes until the eggs are fully set and the cheese is melted and no longer visible as distinct shreds.

 Nutrition — Per Serving